Alzymologist/metadata-offline-project/milestone_1.md

 # Milestone 1

+THIS IS A DRAFT

 ## 1.1.
 Publish refined requirements for protocol

 TODO

+All metadata blocks should be atomic hashable objects with their hashes presented in arbitrary order.

+Hash function should be already in Substrate/cold device codebase

+Hash function should be cryptographically strong.

+Ordering of metadata blocks should be performed based on their content.

+Various levels of metadata stripping should be available per decision of cold device design.

+Unused variants should be stripped from enum-like objects.

+Note that it follows that each metadata unit would be hashed with `blake2` or `blake3`

 ## 1.2.
 Publish first draft of mock shortened metadata for parallel development